| Updated On - Dec 30, 2025

 Uses of Ohm’s Law

-While there are certain limitations of Ohm’s law, it has also many uses such as –
+While there are certain limitations of Ohm’s law, it also has many uses, such as –

 - Ohm’s law is used to calculate the values of current, voltage, or resistance.